flyteorg/flytekit/docs/source/design/clis.rst

 The ``flytectl register`` command then ships the protobuf objects over the network to the Flyte control plane.
 In the process, ``flytectl`` also allows you to set run-time attributes such as IAM roles, K8s service accounts, etc.

 ``pyflyte package + flytectl register`` produces a **portable** package (a .tgz file) of Flyte entities (compiled protobuf files that are stored on the local disk), which makes it easy to introspect the objects at a later time if required.
 You can use register this package with multiple Flyte backends.
-You can save this package, use it for an audit, register with different admins, etc.
+You can save this package, use it for an audit, register with different FlyteAdmins, etc.

 Why should you use ``pyflyte register``?
 ========================================